droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 <p>Anna jerks her hands away.
 “No," she whispers.
 “I made my choice—for Kala and our people.
 How <em>dare</em> you ask me to flee like a coward?"</p>
 </div>

 Dmitri flinches, then reflexively checks over his shoulder to ensure that no one is listening.
-A player must succeed on a DC 16 Dexterity (Stealth) check to remain unobserved; otherwise, Dmitri hears and smells them through the use of his ***keen hearing and smell*** feature.
+A player must succeed on a DC 23 Stealth check to remain unobserved; remember that Dmitri has scent (imprecise) 30 feet.
 (Dmitri sharply asks the player whether they were eavesdropping, and tells them to forget what they heard and tell no one if they admit to doing so.)

 If the eavesdropping player escapes detection, read: